 In general, look for broad index funds representing a large portion of its particular class with a low expense ratio (<1% for sure, Vanguard’s are often 0.15% or less) and low turnover ratio.
 A low turnover ratio means that the fund is not buying and selling different assets all the time.
 It’s an index fund, it just tracks the index and should not need to buy and sell a lot.
 If the turnover ratio is high, it’s not really an index fund.

-3. Rebalance back to your asset allocation according to a set schedule
+3. Asset allocation and rebalancing according to a set schedule

 Ok, so now you have determined your asset allocation and bought funds according to your asset allocation.
 What next?